 Postvention can take many forms, including, but not limited to: individual counseling, group counseling, and other support services

 The American Foundation for Suicide Prevention has resources available on their website for those who have lost a loved one to suicide, including how to find a support group in your local community.
 These resources are free to the public and can be accessed here.
-The National Suicide Prevention Lifeline, the American Association of Suicidology, and the Suicide Awareness Voices of Education (SAVE) also have helpful information on their websites for those who have experienced a suicide death.
+The 988 Suicide & Crisis Lifeline, the American Association of Suicidology, and the Suicide Awareness Voices of Education (SAVE) also have helpful information on their websites for those who have experienced a suicide death.

 The Tragedy Assistance Program for Survivors (TAPS) provides a postvention program for military personnel, veterans, and their families.
 Since its inception over 10 years ago, TAPS has provided postvention support to over 9000 military family survivors.